Warpv/vscode-stl/README.md

 ## Snippets

-Fast growing snippets library.
+Snippets library.
 All cycles, conditions and declarations.

 ## Formatter (work in progress)

 VS Code Formatter API.
 Use general formatting command short keys.
 It capitalize all known keywords like `NOP 0`, `BTW`, `LOOP`, ...
 It also add spaces.

 ## Roadmap

-- add full functional formatter
-- add "Tag_1" support file
 - add start script to inisialize project

 ## Release Notes